ericproffitt/TopicModelsVB.jl/README.md

 showtopics(nsfflda)
 ```

-Now we see can see that many of the most troublesome corpus-specific stop words have been automatically filtered out of the topics, and those that remain are those which tend to belong to their own, more generic, topic.
+Now we see can see that many of the most troublesome corpus-specific stop words have been automatically filtered out of the topics, and those that remain are only those which tend to belong to their own, more generic, topic.

 ### CTM
 For our final test with the NSF Abstracts corpus, let's upgrade our model to a filtered *correlated* topic model (fCTM)